Estimated reading time: 7 minutes

 Rides in Scenic World.

 This is an incomparably wonderful experience you can get at the summit of Blue Mountains.
 This is the most impressive adventure activity of your Blue Mountains day trip.
 Scenic world rides provide a boardwalk of 2.4km elevation through the ancient rainforest.

 You can have a scenic world experience by railway, skyway, or cableway as you desire.
-The itinerary is fallen across the Jamison Valley, providing the stunning views of quaint hill towns of Leura & Katoomba.
+The itinerary is fallen across the Jamison Valley, providing stunning views of quaint hill towns of Leura & Katoomba.

-If you wish a relaxed ride you must avoid the heavy queues of mid-morning.
+If you wish for a relaxed ride you must avoid the heavy queues of mid-morning.
 So, it would be more effective if you can reach there earlier or later in the afternoon.